 2025 Outlook - Where Adviser Marketing Is Headed

-FCA oversight of financial services marketing will increase substantially in 2025.
+FCA oversight of financial services marketing is increasing.
 Expect more enforcement actions against misleading advertising, particularly on social media.
-Clearer guidance on influencer marketing arrangements and paid partnerships.
-Stricter requirements for substantiating performance claims and client testimonials.
+Clearer guidance on influencer arrangements and paid partnerships.
+Stricter requirements for substantiating performance claims and testimonials.
+Greater emphasis on target market evidence in approval processes.
+And potentially new rules around AI-generated marketing content.

 AI marketing tools will become more sophisticated in 2025 but fundamental limitations remain.
 Expect better content generation requiring less human editing, more accurate personalisation and segmentation capabilities, improved image generation producing professional-quality results, and enhanced ad optimisation with minimal manual intervention.
 However, AI will not replace strategic thinking, genuine expertise, compliance judgment, or relationship building.